Miracles are seen in light (lesson 91).

 Miracles are seen in light, and light and strength are one (lesson 92).

 Miracles are seen in light, a phenomenon which reflects God’s strength, which was given to us in creation without condition.
-While miracles may have observable external effects, they are foremost a shift in thinking from what we might loosely call egoic patterns to spiritual patterns.
-We think like God in other words – however briefly, however tenuously, and are enlightened accordingly.
+While miracles may have observable external effects, they are mostly shifts in thinking from what we might loosely call egoic patterns to spiritual patterns.
+Or from fear to love.

 Of course, it is unlikely that we are going to do this.
-It takes training, which comes on the heels of giving attention to the Holy Spirit’s voice in stillness, which in turn comes from our willingness to be healed unconditionally, rather than insist on healing on personal terms (which are always set and defended by ego).
+It takes training, which comes from giving attention to the Holy Spirit’s still quiet voice, which in turn supports our willingness to be healed unconditionally, rather than insist on healing on personal terms (which are always set and defended by ego).

-Thus, the introduction to this particular review period urges us as follows:
+Thus, the introduction to this review period reminds us:

 Do not forget how little you have learned.